 - Research the qualification, if the advert did not include a SAQA qualification ID then it is not really a learnership.

 These rules are important even when you do have experience.

 But when you don’t, if you fail to follow this rule you probably wont be selected.
-The interviewer will quickly see that you’re only there to take a chance and will do the same.
-If you’re offered the opportunity it’s because they believe you’re a dumbass and can offer you less.
+The interviewer will quickly see that you’re only there to take a chance and will believe you’re a dumbass and can offer you less.
 Read Talkpay

-You need to communicate your passion and commitment to the field that the learnership prepares you for
+Communicate interest and commitment to the field that the learnership prepares you for.

 Try this advice:

 - Explain why you want to learn and work with them